 Nanoshel and Smart Planet Technologies Form Strategic Partnership for Next-Generation Environmental Packaging Solutions

-NEWPORT BEACH, USA, August 2, 2024 /EINPresswire.com/ -- Nanoshel and Smart Planet Technologies form strategic collaboration for use in next-generation environmental packaging solutions
+Nanocomposite Polymer SolutionsENNISKILLEN, FERMANAGH, NORTHERN IRELAND, August 2, 2024 /EINPresswire.com/ -- Nanoshel and Smart Planet Technologies form strategic partnership for use in next-generation environmental packaging solutions

-The Nanoshel EKS product range of eco nanocomposites, for use in packaging applications, are based exclusively on proprietary formulations and applications supplied by Smart Planet Technologies.
-The nanocomposites are designed for addition to plastics to deliver improvements including greater economy, improved barrier and abrasion properties, higher tensile strength, reduced thermal expansion, superior surface quality and improved processing properties.
+The Nanoshel EKS product range of eco nanocomposites for use in packaging applications are based exclusively on proprietary formulations and applications supplied by Smart Planet Technologies.
+These nanocomposites are designed for addition to plastics to deliver improvements including greater economy, improved barrier and abrasion properties, higher tensile strength, reduced thermal expansion, superior surface quality and improved processing properties.

 About Smart Planet Technologies